 Quadrant 3 is about expanding your offerings to increase revenue.
 This quadrant often includes product improvements that increase your ARPU (average revenue per unit) or increase the ACV (average contract value) of your current customer base.

 Consider ways you can introduce new service offerings or add product capabilities that fit the needs of your current ICP—whether by building or buying them.

 - Invest in research and development of new features for your existing customer base and prospects who fit your ICP

 - License the right to use someone else’s technology

 - Buy new capabilities to integrate into your product

 - Improve your value proposition through the introduction of new features

 Growth lever examples:

 - Offer setup and configuration services

-- Build integration with HubSpot
+- Build an integration with HubSpot

 - Build pre-populated templates for most common customer use-cases